 My students have been anxiously awaiting Hotel Ruby‘s arrival in my library since I read and told them about it six months ago.
 Think Stephen King’s The Shining meets The

-Somewhere in the world, pigs must be flying.
+Since I finished These Shallow Graves, I can help but think that somewhere in the world, pigs must be flying.
 Maybe there’s a snowball fight happening right now in hell.
-Because I have smashed my historical fiction reading record this year!
-I

 “So attractive one day, not attractive the next.
 Yes, I am familiar with this syndrome.
-She’s a Two-Face.” –George Costanza, Seinfeld This is the second book I’ve compared to
+She’s a Two-Face.” –George Costanza, Seinfeld Illuminae is the second book I’ve compared to this

+Wolf By Wolf by Ryan Graudin answers the what-ifs of a post-WWII world.
 What if the Nazis won WWII?
-What if in 1956, Hitler were still fuhrer and now in control of a huge, unstoppable European empire?
-What if concentration camps and ethnic
+What if in 1956, Hitler were still fuhrer and now in

 Remember that old John Travolta movie about the boy who lived in the bubble?
 Or maybe the Seinfeld episode where George plays Trivial Pursuit with the Bubble Boy, and the